stakater/employee-handbook/content/travel_policy.md

 * Economy class is standard for flights under 6 hours
 * Business class may be approved for flights over 6 hours, subject to manager approval

-=== Per Diem for International Travel
+=== Per ´diem´ for International Travel

 * Rates follow Swedish Tax Agency's recommended amounts for each country
 * Full day allowance: Departure before 12:00 or return after 19:00
 * Half day allowance: Departure after 12:00 or return before 19:00
 * For travel spanning multiple countries in one day (06:00 - 24:00):

-** Per diem based on country where most time was spent
+** Per ´diem´ based on country where most time was spent

 ** If majority of time spent in Sweden on arrival/departure day, Swedish domestic rates and rules apply

 ** Time spent in each country is calculated using the local time of each location

-** Example: When traveling from Sweden to Spain with a connection in Germany, the country where most hours were spent between 06:00 - 24:00 determines the per diem rate
+** Example: When traveling from Sweden to Spain with a connection in Germany, the country where most hours were spent between 06:00 - 24:00 determines the per ´diem´ rate

-=== Per Diem Reduction
+=== Per ´diem´ Reduction

-* No per diem or travel allowance paid for internal/external courses with provided meals
+* No per ´diem´ or travel allowance paid for internal/external courses with provided meals
 * Current deduction rates must follow Swedish Tax Agency guidelines
 * Employees are responsible for reporting provided meals in the company expense system

-==== Per Diem Reductions for Provided Meals
+==== Per ´diem´ Reductions for Provided Meals

-* Per diem is reduced when free meals are provided:
+* Per ´diem´ is reduced when free meals are provided:

 ** Breakfast: 15% reduction of daily allowance